About the Endowment Portfolios

 HOW HAVE THE HARTFORD FOUNDATION'S INVESTMENTS PERFORMED?

-Against this backdrop, the Foundation’s broadly diversified Corporate Portfolio posted a 2019 investment return of 17.3%, while the Trust Portfolio returned 19.4%.
+Against this backdrop, the Foundation’s broadly diversified Corporate Portfolio posted an investment return during the first six months of 2020 of -9.7%, while the Trust Portfolio returned -5.6%.
 Longer-term results are shown in the chart above.

 *When reviewing these returns, please note that past performance is not a guarantee of future results.